-It must be re-stated in this paper that the lowest inflow angle shown in Figure 2.b for every AVDR line corresponds to the lowest angle resolved by the CFD solver at the desired inflow Mach number.
+It must be restated in this paper that the lowest inflow angle shown in Figure 2b for every AVDR line corresponds to the lowest angle resolved by the CFD solver at the desired inflow Mach number.
 This was then considered to be the numerical onset of cascade choke, where the losses continue to increase at unique incidence conditions.
-It is however difficult to explicitly solve this section of the graph based on the boundary conditions previously described.
+However, it is difficult to explicitly solve this section of the graph based on the boundary conditions previously described.
 Finally, as observed in the original optimization, many of the simulations evaluated converged with some level of periodic numerical oscillations in the domain.
-In Munoz Lopez et al. (2023), it was discussed that this most likely occurs due to the highly unsteady nature of the flow in these conditions, specially at higher inflow angles with large areas of separated flow.
+In [11], it was discussed that this most likely occurs due to the highly unsteady nature of the flow in these conditions, especially at higher inflow angles with large areas of separated flow.
 When this was the case, the solution was averaged over two cycles of the numerical instability according to the mass flow at the outlet, as done for the optimization.